charliezahrlie/charliezahrlie/README.md

 character blackwashers or whitewashers (get off pls you're borderline racist)

-people who victim-blame, or attention-seek (sorry not sorry. newsflash, i have my own problems too)
+people who victim-blame, or attention-seek TOO much (sorry not sorry. newsflash, i have my own problems too)

+people who stereotype alot of shit (or in other words, mischaracterer) , example: ooohhh elliot (WAAPP/FSK) is a FEMBOY! and he's a bottom! holy shit your mischaractising is pissing me off

 ﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌